djouher-al/Portfolio/README.md

 [View website](https://www.saharaflavours.ca/?locale=fr)

-- Provided comprehensive website customization services for SaharaFlavours, an emerging local business, by leveraging Squarespace's platform to tailor their online presence according to brand identity and market needs.

 - Successfully launched SaharaFlavours' website, showcasing their products and services effectively, thereby enhancing brand visibility and customer engagement within the target market.

 - Demonstrated proficiency in web development and design by implementing custom CSS injections to enhance the functionality and aesthetics of specific features on the Squarespace website, ensuring a seamless and user-friendly experience for visitors.